send2dan/public/README.md

 - Online workshop on Producing Parameterised Reports using purrr and Quarto; and
 - Plenary talk on Predicting Antimicrobial Resistance Rates (AMR) using R and Sharing the Results in the form of Parameterised Reports produced using Quarto.
 - Plenary talk on Reproducible Analytical Pipelines (RAP) delivered @ RPySOC 2025, the NHS-R/NHS.pycom Open Source Data Science Conference
-- invited presentation at "Excellence in Clinical Audit Awards 2026" (part of "Clinical Audit Awareness Week" (CAAW)): Winner of Innovation award category
+- Invited presentation at "Excellence in Clinical Audit Awards 2026" (part of "Clinical Audit Awareness Week" (CAAW)): Winner of Innovation award category

 # Who am I?